kannankvs/md2/SONiC-User-Manual.md

   ```

-## Isolate SONiC Device from the Ne​twork (Repeat from Troubleshooting Guide)
+## Isolate SONiC Device from the Ne​twork

 When there is suspicion that a SONiC device is dropping traffic and behaving abnormally, you may want to isolate the device from the network.
 Before isolating the device, please generate SONiC tech-support first.